 - Analyzes emerging technology and determines how and when its application becomes relevant and cost effective to City business

 - Manages a fleet of over 200 mobile devices, including phones, tablets and air cards, using an Enterprise Mobility Management solution for provisioning, tracking and supervising city-owned devices

 - Schedules and hosts classroom training for City employees for a range of applications

 - Provides GIS map and data services to all city departments

 - The IT department is headed by an IT Director who reports to the Deputy City Manager, Operations

-- Staff is comprised of five full time staff members and one GIS staff member
+- Staff is comprised of six full time staff members and one GIS staff member

-- The department manages roughly 475 computers and 45 servers spread across 10 discrete buildings:
+- The department manages roughly 475 computers and 50 virtual and physical servers spread across 10 discrete buildings:

 - Town Center, including the Recreation / Civic Center and the Public Library